What do you think? Are chile peppers a fruit or a vegetable?

 Cultural and culinary conventions largely determine which foods are considered vegetables for everyday purposes.
 Hot peppers and other members of the nightshade family, such as tomatoes and eggplants, are savory fruits used as culinary vegetables and wouldn’t be standard additions to a fruit salad.

-For example, if chile peppers are fruits, why are they so dramatically dissimilar to other fruits?
+So why are chile peppers so dramatically dissimilar to other fruits?

-Most fruit is predominantly sweet and tangy while chile peppers are fiery instead.
+Most fruit is predominantly sweet and tangy while chile peppers are fiery.
 The answer could be evolutionary.
 What’s the evolutionary advantage of a fleshy fruit?
-Nearby animals like to eat them and deposit the indigestible seeds somewhere far away from the original plant.
+Animals like to eat them and deposit the indigestible seeds somewhere far away from the original plant.

-I find it fascinating that evolutionary reasoning suggests that humans and other mammals were never meant to eat chili peppers at all.
-Capsaicin targets a mammalian pain receptor– as a result, humans are the only mammals known to eat hot peppers.
-Other species don’t seem to have an appreciation for spice as distinct from pain.
+Humans and other mammals were never meant to eat chile peppers at all.
+Capsaicin targets a mammalian pain receptor, TRPV1 (pronounced TRIP-vee one), also known as the capsaicin receptor.
+The hot peppers’ deterrent is to produce the sensation of burning on just about any surface they come in contact with, your mouth, your eyes, your hands.
+But that simply wasn’t enough to stop humans from eating them!
+Humans are the only mammals known to eat hot peppers.
+Other species don’t seem to have an appreciation for the heat.